ia-toki/apio-2020-web/call-for-tasks.md

 Input and output are to be kept as simple as possible.
 The submission of novel tasks types not yet seen in any recent programming contests is encouraged.
 The guidelines of task preparations of IOI should be considered, with no restriction.
-The documents about submission of IOI tasks, which can be used as reference to create the tasks, can be found at IOI website.
+The documents about submission of IOI tasks, which can be used as reference to create the tasks, can be found on the IOI website.

 To ensure a fair and interesting competition for all, tasks should satisfy the following conditions: